GSA/digitalcorps.gsa.gov/_fellows/2023/kai-cobb.md

 region: south
 bio_short: Data scientist with a background in epidemiology
 why: "My love of learning and USDC's emphasis on education and growth of technical skills inspired me to join the program."
-fun_fact: 'Lizards are Kai's favorite animals.'
+fun_fact: "Lizards are Kai's favorite animals."
 tags: ['south', '2023','Data_Science_And_Analytics', 'GSA']
 track: ['Data Science and Analytics']
 ---